 Sheet1refers to all the cells in Sheet1.

 'My Custom Sheet'!A:Arefers to all the cells in a sheet named "My Custom Sheet."
-Single quotes are required for sheet names with spaces or special characters.
+Single quotes are required for sheet names with spaces, special characters, or an alphanumeric combination.

 - R1C1 notation